Aged Care Rights in Australia

 - Dignity, respect, and independence in daily life

-- Control over your personal and social life, including choosing who visits you
+- Control over your personal and social life, including who visits you

-- Information about your care, fees, and the services you receive
+- Information about your care, fees, and the services you're receiving

-- Freedom to complain without fear of losing your care
+- Freedom to complain without fearing loss of care

-All aged care providers must meet the Aged Care Quality Standards, which are enforced by the Aged Care Quality and Safety Commission.
-Providers are regularly audited and can be sanctioned or shut down for failing to meet these standards.
+All aged care providers must meet the Aged Care Quality Standards, enforced by the Aged Care Quality and Safety Commission.
+Providers are audited regularly; sanctions and shutdowns happen, particularly post-Royal-Commission.

 When does it apply?